Preprint / Version 8

 Keywords:

-black hole, Schwarzschild radius, event horizon, Newtonian mechanics, Special relativity, redshift, Big Bang, fine-structure constant
+black hole cosmology, Schwarzschild radius, event horizon, Newtonian mechanics, Special relativity, radiation, nuclear force, philosophy of science

 Abstract

 Various cosmological models have been proposed even in this modern day, but this time we discussed an unique hypothesis that "the universe is a huge black hole" using Newtonian mechanics and Special relativity.
-The black hole universe model was interpreted by considering that the shift of event horizon depending on the potential of the observation point, and the mass of the observable universe was estimated at 1.03 × 1053 kg.
+The black hole universe model was interpreted by considering that the shift of event horizon depending on the potential of the observation point like a road mirage, and the mass of the observable universe was estimated at 1.86 × 1053 kg.
 The following interpretations were obtained from this discussion.
 The redshift of distant stars is gravitational redshift, not due to Doppler shift.
 And inflation of the universe means that the Schwarzschild radius is expanding, not necessarily that the stars are moving away from each other.
-Furthermore, the "repulsive force" inside a black hole was derived, and attempts were made to apply this to atomic physics, etc.
+Furthermore, the "repulsive force" inside a black hole was derived, and attempts were made to apply this to atomic physics, etc. As a result, we found some similarities.
+Especially for nuclear binding energy, we derived a formula that closely approximates the experimental values.

 Conflicts of Interest Disclosure